fabiolab33/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 4-rev_array.c
 Funtion that reverses the content of an array of integers

+4-strpbrk.c
+Searches a string for any of a set of bytes

 5-rev_string.c
 Reverses a string.

 5-string_toupper.c
 Funtion that changes all lowecase letter to uppercase.

+5-strstr.c
+Locates a substring

 6-puts2.c
 Prints every other character of a string, starting with the first character.